 - Don’t change anything before or during your endurance race.
 Run in a well-tested kit and consume the same nutrition you’re used to training with.

 Since 2009, Steve has run 8 half marathons, including competing in a World Championship, 16 full marathons, a 50K, and both a 70.3 and a 140.6 Ironman.
-Just in the past 1.5 years, he’s run a full marathon on each of the 7 continents.
+He also ran a full marathon on each of the 7 continents within 1.5 years.

 More people have summited Mount Everest than have completed a marathon on all 7, firmly solidifying him as an adventure athlete.